technicalpickles/agentic-container/docs/examples/README.md

     ./docs/examples/test-extensions.sh --cleanup
 ```

-### Dependency on Minimal Image
+### Dependency on Latest Image
-All examples depend on the `agentic-container:minimal` image being available.
+All examples depend on the `agentic-container:latest` image being available.
 In CI, ensure it's built first or pull from registry.

 ## Contributing

 When adding new examples:

-1. **Follow naming pattern**: `extend-minimal-{purpose}.dockerfile`
+1. **Follow naming pattern**: `extend-{purpose}.dockerfile`
 2. **Add comprehensive comments**: Explain the purpose and customization options
 3. **Include in test script**: Add validation test to `test-extensions.sh`
 4. **Update this README**: Document the new example